HSBC, Nomura lose bid to avoid U.S. agency's mortgage lawsuits

-NEW YORK A U.S. regulator can proceed with lawsuits accusing HSBC Holdings Plc (HSBA.L) and Nomura Holdings Inc (8604.T) of misleading Fannie Mae and Freddie Mac into buying mortgage-backed securities that later turned toxic, a federal judge ruled on Thursday.
+NEW YORK Aug 28 A U.S. regulator can proceed with lawsuits accusing HSBC Holdings Plc and Nomura Holdings Inc of misleading Fannie Mae and Freddie Mac into buying mortgage-backed securities that later turned toxic, a federal judge ruled on Thursday.

 The decision from U.S. District Judge Denise Cote in Manhattan clears the way for HSBC to face trial Sept.
-29 in a case by the Federal Housing Finance Agency that the bank has estimated could expose it to $1.6 billion (964.7 million pounds) in liability.
+29 in a case by the Federal Housing Finance Agency that the bank has estimated could expose it to $1.6 billion in liability.

 The 2nd U.S. Circuit Court of Appeals in New York upheld Cote's decision in 2013.
 UBS later settled for $885 million, but the ruling's rationale was applied to the remaining cases.